 - Expand on your CV.
 A cover letter is meant to complement your CV, not to repeat it.
-Instead of re-typing your CV, focus on two or three, qualifications (e.g. clinical skills, population specific experiences, and language skills or clinical skills and related healthcare experience, etc...).
+Instead of re-typing your CV, focus on two or three, qualifications (i.e. clinical skills, population specific experiences, and language skills or clinical skills and related healthcare experience, etc...).
 Remember to use specific examples to support each statement you make about your qualifications and be sure to make the connection between your experience and the position.
 (Refer to Cover letter examples in packet) - Organize paragraphs by skills/themes/positions: There are different ways to organize the information you present.
-For example, in the paragraph following your opening paragraph you may focus on all the relevant experience you gained during the MS program at UCSF (e.g. APN clinical skills, experience with relevant pop or in relevant setting, etc....) in a different paragraph you may focus on all the relevant experience and skills you gained prior to entering the program. (e.g. RN experience, teaching experience, community or women's health experience, advocacy experience, etc...).
+For example, in the paragraph following your opening paragraph you may focus on all the relevant experience you gained during the program at UCSF/SFSU (i.e. PT clinical skills, experience with relevant pop or experience in relevant setting, etc....) in a different paragraph you may focus on all the relevant experience and skills you gained prior to entering the program. (i.e. teaching experience, community or women's health experience, counseling or advocacy experience, etc...).
 You could also organize paragraphs by different skill sets. (e.g. clinical skills in one paragraph and teaching and language skills in a different paragraph).
 In each paragraph include specific examples demonstrating the skill.
-(Refer to cover letter examples in packet) - Motivation: Let the employer know why you are drawn to the position, population and/or the clinic/practice/unit/floor.
+(Refer to cover letter examples in packet) - Motivation: Let the employer know why you are drawn to the position, population and/or the clinic/practice/department/team.
 Your letter isn't only about you an employer wants to hear how you will fit in with them.
 With this in mind, you will want to tie everything you write back to the employer and actual position or job requirements.
-You may need to do additional research on the employer beyond the job description to gain a clear understanding of the position and organization. (e.g. I view your current open position as a chance to provide care to the diverse and vulnerable population at San Francisco General Hospital, as well as, an ideal opportunity to share and further develop my skills as a member of a collaborative health care team).
+You may need to do additional research on the employer beyond the job description to gain a clear understanding of the position and organization.
+(Every day, I saw the positive impact that the Kaiser model had on patients.
+I would welcome the chance to bring my clinical skills and commitment to teaching to a team committed to providing wrap around care and patient education).